 In an office setting, people go from sitting at the desk to sitting in a meeting room, to sitting in the coffee area, to sitting for lunch, back to sitting at the desk, then sit in the bus/tube/car home, to sit in front of the TV.
 Then at the table for dinner then to lie in bed, day in day out.

 The body is designed to move (organically) regularly and if it doesn’t it will complain in the form of aches and pains.

-Something that would help, is to have a couple of different chairs that allows you to change sitting position every so often during the day as well as a standing desk.
+Something that would help, is to have a couple of different chairs that allow you to change sitting position every so often during the day as well as a standing desk.